 We can also check how much the company has raised by multiplying the number of shares the company has sold and the price of each share.
-We can get this value by calling the debt () method.
+Internally, we get this value by calling the debt() method.
+Externally it is accessed via debt().